Data analytics

 • Data warehouse — Stores current and historical data from one or more systems in a predefined and fixed schema, which allows business users to emails analyze the data.

-• Data lake — Stores current and historical data from one or more systems in its raw form, which allows data scientists to analyze data before it’s transformed
+• Data lake — Stores current and historical data from one or more systems in its raw form, which allows data scientists to analyze data before it’s transformed.

-Data warehouse vs. database — Key differences and similarities
+Data warehouse vs. marketing database

 Let’s now take a closer look at the key differences and similarities between data warehouses and databases.